 Rocky Mountaineer train journey

 The privately owned Rocky Mountaineer offers an unforgettable rail experience through Canada's mountainous western provinces.
+With four distinctive rail routes through British Columbia and Alberta, the luxury train travels by daylight and is the best way to experience the majestic Rockies.

 WHAT'S ON BOARD?